Large deviations in the quantum quasi-1D jellium: Model definition and main results

 \subsection{Brownian bridge measure}

 {In the following $\PBB(\d b)$ is the distribution of a standard Brownian bridge with uniformly distributed starting point in the background $\La_N$.
-Note however, that the bridge is allowed to leave the region $\La_N$, and $\P_N$ is the image of the product measure
+Note however, that the bridge is allowed to leave the region $\La_N$.
+Denote by $\P_N$ the image of the product measure

-under the mapping $C([0,\beta])^N\to \mathsf{Conf}(\Lambda_N)$, $(b_1,\ldots, b_N)\mapsto \{b_i:\ i=1,\ldots, N\}$.
+under the mapping $C([0,\beta])^N\to \mathsf{Conf}(\Lambda_N)$, $(b_1,\dots, b_N)\mapsto \{b_i:\ i=1,\dots, N\}$.
 Equivalently, $\P_N$ is the distribution of a Binomial point process with independent Brownian bridge marks.}

 Henceforth, we analyze the Gibbs measure

 with partition function

 In other words, $ \mun(\d\CC)$ is absolutely continuous with respect to $\P_N(\d \CC)$ with Radon-Nikodym density